RindusIoTJam/DoorPI/README.md

 ### Simulation Mode

-If the requirement `RPi.GPIO` can't be fulfilled on the agent installation, the agent will switch into an emulation mode and add a `simulate ring` button to the agents web user interface.
+If the requirement `RPi.GPIO` can't be fulfilled on the agent installation, the agent will switch into an emulation mode and add a `simulate ring` handler to the agents web user interface reachable at `https://door.local:8080/simulation`

 ### Templates